sjhorn/sjhorn.github.io/_posts/2015-05-16-are-teams-better-than-great-individuals-at-work.markdown

 **So teams are always the best way to work - right ?**
 This is what I have always thought - but we have lots of examples in our society that counter this.
 CEOs, quarterbacks, authors are all paid handsomely to work their individual magic.
 Mark Zuckerberg has even been famously [quoted](http://www.nytimes.com/2011/05/18/technology/18talent.html)

-> Someone who is exceptional in their role is not just a little better than someone who is pretty good,” he said.
-“They are 100 times better.
+> "Someone who is exceptional in their role is not just a little better than someone who is pretty good," he said.
+"They are 100 times better".

 This sentiment is taken to the extreme with a industry trend known as acqhiring  ([Bill Taylor explains in his article](https://hbr.org/2011/06/great-people-are-overrated)).